yufangong/techtutorial/README.md

             Role:
                 Admin: change user’s role, access to all tutorials
                 Editor: access to his own tutorials
-                User: view all the tutorials and have some personal information (favorite)
+                User: view all the tutorials and have some personal information